Sleepless Knight (Valor)

 Sleepless Knight (Valor)'s Story

-Valor is currently on 8 pounds of McCauley’s Alam daily, along with a joint supplement and 1 Equioxx tablet.
-He is very sensitive to sugar and does best during the warmer months with a structured turnout schedule: off grass for 16 hours each day and wearing a grazing muzzle for the remaining time.
-Due to limited a
+Valor is maintained on 8 pounds of McCauley’s Alam daily, along with a joint supplement and 1 Equioxx tablet.
+Sensitive to sugar and prone to laminitis, he does best with a structured turnout routine—off grass for ab

-Valor is currently on 8 pounds of McCauley’s Alam daily, along with a joint supplement and 1 Equioxx tablet.
-He is very sensitive to sugar and does best during the warmer months with a structured turnout schedule: off grass for 16 hours each day and wearing a grazing muzzle for the remaining time.
-Due to limited access to grass in the past, he is prone to laminitis.
-Valor also has a narrowing joint space in his left hock and receives annual injections to help keep him pasture sound.
-He is doing very well with this management plan.
+Valor is maintained on 8 pounds of McCauley’s Alam daily, along with a joint supplement and 1 Equioxx tablet.
+Sensitive to sugar and prone to laminitis, he does best with a structured turnout routine—off grass for about 16 hours per day during warmer months and wearing a grazing muzzle when on pasture.
+With this management plan, he is currently doing very well.

 How To Adopt